UltraCart/rest_api_v2_sdk_csharp/docs/ConfigurationApi.md

 <a name="getpaymentsrotatinggatewaybycode"></a>
 # **GetPaymentsRotatingGatewayByCode**
-> RotatingTransactionGateway GetPaymentsRotatingGatewayByCode (string code)
+> RotatingTransactionGatewayResponse GetPaymentsRotatingGatewayByCode (string code)

 Retrieve a rotating transaction gateway by code